Build a Roadmap Template in Confluence: When All You Need is a Page

 A simple but important step is to present the product roadmap in Confluence to all stakeholders.
 At this point, feedback should be collected and any inconsistencies identified so that they can be incorporated into the roadmap.
 This step is also essential to ensure that everyone has the same goal in mind and that the roadmap is aligned with the strategic priorities of the company.

 After these three steps, it is important to commit to the plan and execute it.
-But of course, it is always advisable to remain flexible and not to be caught off guard by unforeseen events.
+But of course, it always makes sense to stay flexible and to avoid being caught off guard by unforeseen events.

 Learnings and Best Practices for Product Roadmapping